-While game is an accurate port of an original game, it has several differences and enhancements:
+While the game is an accurate port of an original game, it has several differences and enhancements:

 - First off, it's written in C++ while original (as we already know) is written in VB6.

 - Doesn't have an Editor.
-Instead, since 1.3.2 it have a deep integration with PGE Editor that allows to use it with the same functionality as in original editor (the "magic hand" functionality was kept to allow real-time editing of the level while testing, it's needed to use IPC communication with PGE Editor to get the ability to use it better).
+Instead, since 1.3.2 it has a deep integration with Moondust Editor that allows to use it with the same functionality as in the original editor (the "magic hand" functionality was kept to allow real-time editing of the level while testing, it's needed to use IPC communication with Moondust Editor to get the ability to use it better).

-- For graphics and controlling, it uses an SDL2 library while original game have used WinAPI calls and GDI library.
+- For graphics and controlling, it uses an SDL2 library while the original game has used WinAPI calls and GDI library.

-- It uses PGE-FL that has better file formats support.
+- It uses PGE-FL that has better file format support.

-- A support for WLDX world maps are allowing unlimited credits lines and custom music without it being necessary to use a music.ini for music replacements.
+- A support for WLDX world maps is allowing unlimited credit lines and custom music without it being necessary to use a music.ini for music replacements.

-- World maps now supports a custom directory to store any specific resources like custom tiles/scenes/paths/levels and not spam the episode root folder with world map resources anymore.
+- World maps now support a custom directory to store any specific resources like custom tiles/scenes/paths/levels and not spam the episode root folder with world map resources anymore.